scaladays/scaladays.org/_editions/2025/talks/how-to-grow-more-functional-programmers.md

 ---
-title: "How to Grow More Functional Programmers"
+title: "Keynote: How to Grow More Functional Programmers"
 day: day2
 stage: stage1
 time: 09:00 - 10:00